abdulbadii/history-tidying/README.md

 $ history 9
 will

-Upon exit it will automatically clean up all empty or space-only-content lines
+Upon exit it will automatically clean up all empty or space only lines

-It also serves as history alias, so
+It also serves as history alias,

 $ h --help
 shows history command's helpful reference

 $ h -r
+append to current history from file ~/.bash_history

+An addition on that:
+$ h -cr
-reload from file ~/.bash_history
+reload from file ~/.bash_history (i.e. clean current history up then do as above)

-Except it needs to be
+Except to alias a mere "history" command, type period such as
 $ h .

-to alias "history" only since
+i.e. only list them numbered all, since
 $ h
-is entering this interactive history tidying
+will instead enter this interactive history tidying

-So don't forget to save in ~/.bash_history after tidying up before exit
+Do **h -w** to ensure save in ~/.bash_history after tidying up before exit